hapax/hapax.github.io/assets/chuzenji.md

 lakeside with jetties, tumbledown hotels, souvenir stores, high-walled embassies, mom-and-pop kitchens, and oversized emporia, all in various states of closure and disrepair.
-The town is washed up on the shore like fantastically decay flotsam, a residue of the boom of the 80s, with its liquidity for domestic travel, and the collapse of the 90s.
+The town is washed up on the shore like fantastic flotsam, a residue of the boom of the 80s and the collapse of the 90s.
 It is not the mere passage of time, but the rise and fall of the Nikkei charted by these crumbling facades.
 I imagine hordes of daytrippers in sweatpants and big hair, pouring